The topic of fat-shaming is a difficult one. It is a topic that I have a lot of experience of and, sadly, it is still very common

 2 – Unhappy with their size and doing something about it.

-If a friend, family member or loved one is in this category then the one thing they want from you above all others is support.
-They don’t want you telling them what they can and can’t eat (that is likely to bring their inner child out), they don’t need you offering them sweets, cakes, biscuits and telling them it won’t hurt them, and they really don’t want you moaning at them that they are stopping you having takeaway or going out for dinner etc. The very best thing you can do is to ask them how you can support them the best – and listen!
+If a friend, family member or loved one is in this category then the one thing they want from is support.
+They don’t want you telling them what they can and can’t eat.
+That is likely to fire up their inner rebel.
+They don’t need you offering them sweets, cakes, biscuits and telling them it won’t hurt them.
+That won’t help them achieve their goals.
+And, they really don’t want you moaning at them that they are stopping you having a takeaway or going out for dinner.
+The VERY best thing you can do is to ask them how you can support them – and listen!
 Don’t assume you know what they need because everyone is different.

 3 – Unhappy with their size and not doing anything about it

-The best thing you can do is to help them feel better about themselves – be kind to them, help them feel good about everything else in their life, help them feel proud of themselves for the many, many things they will have to feel proud about.
-Be considerate and try and put yourself in their shoes.
+The best thing you can do for someone in this mindset is to help them feel better about themselves.
+Don’t try fat-shaming them into action; it will rarely trigger positive action and, if it does, it will be short-lived.
+Instead, be kind to them, help them feel good about everything else in their life, help them feel proud of themselves for the many other things they will have to feel proud about.
+Be empathetic and try and put yourself in their shoes.
 When someone can accept themselves, recognise their strengths and see their value they are much more likely to be able to take action to achieve their goals.

-I can speak from experience as a significantly overweight person that there are many events that would happen in a day to make me feel rubbish about myself.
-I felt ashamed and worthless and that was more likely to have me diving for the ice cream or the biscuits rather than into a Slimming World Group.
+I speak from experience as a significantly overweight person that there are many events that would happen in a day to make me feel rubbish about myself.
+I also regularly experienced well-meaning fat-shaming from friends and relatives.
+This meant permanently felt ashamed and worthless and that feeling was more likely to have me diving for the ice cream or the biscuits rather than into a Slimming World Group.
 I didn’t believe I could lose the weight because I had failed so many times and I certainly didn’t believe I was worth the effort.
 If I did give in to the shame and try to lose weight, I never succeeded as I was not really doing it for me.

-The biggest change I have made in my life is not losing weight, it is learning to be kind to myself.
+The biggest change I have made in my life is not losing weight; it is learning to be kind to myself.
 By stopping the cycle of shame and self-punishment I have learnt to forgive myself mistakes, be proud of myself and live the life that I have always wanted.
-Please do one thing today to be kind to yourself and keep practising until it becomes a habit and please help those that you care about do the same for themselves.
+If you try fat-shaming those around you then you are continuing this destructive cycle.
+You can choose to be part of the solution instead and can start practising being kind to yourself and others.
+You can help those around you to be kind and supportive instead of shaming.

-If you are interested in coaching to help you learn how to be kinder to yourself then please contact me here.
+If you are interested in coaching to help you learn how to be kinder to yourself or to lose weight for good then please contact me here.